lplclaremont/bank-tech-test/README.md

 ## Approach
 I decided to implement this in Python since I wanted an extra challenge and to get some exposure to another language.
 I used the unittest library to test drive this project.
 Each class was designed sequentially:

 **Transaction**
-This creates transaction objects which contain the date it was made and the monetary value of the transaction.
+which creates transaction objects which contain the date it was made and the monetary value of the transaction.

 **Account**
-This creates a blank account with an initial balance of 0 and an array which will be populated with logs of transaction, storing the transaction object and the current balance after that transaction is added.
+which creates a blank account with an initial balance of 0 and an array which will be populated with logs of transaction, storing the transaction object and the current balance after that transaction is added.

 **BankStatement**
-This is initialised with an account object and will create a statement for the account up to that point.
+which is initialised with an account object and will create a statement for the account up to that point.

 Here is an initial design diagram which demonstrates the structure described above:
 <br>